Realitylion/YOLOv7-fruit-ripeness-detection/README.md

-# 🍌🍎 Towards Automated Agriculture: A Computer Vision Approach for Fruit Ripeness Detection
+# Towards Automated Agriculture: A Computer Vision Approach for Fruit Ripeness Detection

 This project focuses on detecting the ripeness of fruits using object detection models.
-We compare the baseline **YOLOv7** model with a custom **YOLOv7-BiFPN** variant to evaluate performance on a dataset annotated with ripeness labels.
+We compare the baseline **YOLOv7** model with a custom **YOLOv7-BiFPN** model to evaluate performance on a dataset annotated with ripeness labels.

-## 🔍 Objective
+## Objective

 To accurately detect and classify fruits (apple, banana, damson plum, mango, and orange) based on their ripeness state (ripe/unripe) using computer vision and deep learning.

 ---

-## 📦 Dataset Details
+## Dataset Details

 - **Total Images:** 195 (original), augmented to 585
 - **Augmentation Techniques:**